 The second type of stove is much larger and more appropriate for small groups of people in a car camping or picnic scenario.
 Much heavier than backpacking models, these fire pits usually come with grills to support cooking a much wider variety of foods – they are basically portable barbecues.
 The portable fire pit style camping stoves burn much larger pieces of wood, requiring less foraging for sticks and twigs.
 Most fire pits also work with charcoal briquets as a fuel source.
 After cooking is finished, the fire pit style wood-burning camping stoves can serve as a portable campfire for sitting around chatting to friends deep into the night.

 You can learn how to use a wood-burning stove with our handy guide.

-For obvious reasons, the best wood-burning stoves for backpacking are usually very lightweight.
+For obvious reasons, the best wood-burning stoves for backpacking are usually very lightweight, designed for tasks like heating water for a hiking flask coffee.
 Often sold in combination with a nested pot and stuff sack, these stoves can be much lighter than traditional canister and liquid fuel stoves, and of course you don’t need to carry fuel.

 On the other hand, wood-burning fire pit style stoves are heavy and require larger, sturdier carrying bags.
 These are great for car camping escapades.